 4. Boost Mobile Plan $35 With Unlimited Data

 This is Boost Mobile’s most basic and most affordable plan for one person.
-It isn’t the best plan and it isn’t even the cheapest one on this list but it is surely one of the best in terms of the service you are getting for a really affordable monthly rate.
+It isn’t the best plan, and it isn’t even the best single line phone plan on this list, but it is surely one of the best in terms of the service you are getting for a really affordable monthly rate.
 So, if you want the bang for your buck for a plan that gives you basic services, this one should be your top choice.

 5. Sprint Plan $45/40

 While $45 for a phone plan might seem a little more expensive than the $20 plans you saw earlier on this list, you must consider that you are getting this cheapest phone plan for single person.
 If you don’t already know, Sprint is one of the leading telecommunications companies in the entire country and has coverage as wide as any other on the market.

 That said, you are getting a pretty solid plan for a basic monthly fee of $45.
 And, if you take advantage of the autopay discount, you can get it for $40 a month.

 What do you get with $40 a month?
 Well, for starters, Sprint offers you unlimited calls and texts when used domestically.
 You also have unlimited international text if you have that special someone you constantly want to keep in touch with.

 And, to top it all off, you get 2 gigs of LTE data connection on one of the country’s top service providers.
 That is as good as you can get for top-quality service.

 This plan is available for almost every phone that Sprint offers.
 Yes, unlike the other plans on this list, it is available for iPhone.
 If you are an Apple user, you are in luck because you can get your favorite iPhone model together with Sprint’s most affordable cell phone plans.